EricMingChen/EricMingChen.github.io/index.md

 layout: homepage
 ---

-Hi! 😊 I’m **Ming Chen**, a fully funded PhD student at the School of Education, University of Bristol.
-I am interested in computer assisted language learning.
+Hi! 😊 I’m **Ming Chen**, a PhD student at the School of Education, University of Bristol.
+I am interested in computer assisted language learning and my PhD study investigate EFL learning in VR.

 ---